Need help determining what wheels and tires will fit your S550 Mustang? Check out LMR's 2015-Present Mustang Wheel & Tire Guide!

 We have a number of pre-assembled wheel and tire package options to pick from if you're searching for a wheel and tire kit that's ready to install straight out of the box.
 These kits include all of the necessary hardware and centering rings for installation, so you can get on the road right away!
 If you're not in a rush, you can simply purchase wheels and tires separately.

 Late Model Restoration has a tire size for your S550 Mustang that ranges from 15" to 20".
 Do you have any questions about which S550 Mustang tires are ideal for you?
 To help you decide, have a look at our tire fitment guide.
 On our website, you'll find all of the top new tires, including Mickey Thompson, Firestone, and Nitto options.

 For several reasons, LMR is the best location to buy aftermarket S550 Mustang wheels and tires.
 Since 1999, we've been one of the most trusted names in Mustang parts, and we're constantly releasing new wheel and tire products.
 We make it easy to find the right wheels whether you have normal Mustang models such as a GT or Ecoboost and offer wheels for more exotic models like a Mustang Bullitt, Roush, Shelby GT500, Shelby GT350 & GT350R, or Mach 1.
 Our educated staff is on hand five days a week to assist you in any way they can.

-Please don't hesitate to contact us if you have any concerns regarding our wheel choices or any of the other customizations we provide on our website.
+Please don't hesitate to contact us if you have any concerns regarding our wheel choices or other customizations we provide on our website.
 Our team of professionals is always willing to assist!